TRANSFER OF STUDENTS

 NOTE: Move-in/out involving other countries are handled in the same manner as move-in/out of the state.

-When a Student Moves from One Iowa District to Another Iowa District (Including Shelter and Detention Settings)
+When a Learner Moves from One Iowa District to Another Iowa District (Including Shelter and Detention Settings)

 Responsibilities of Previous District:

-- Upon request from the new district, send student records, including electronically transferring the IEP.
+• Upon request from the new district, send learner records, including electronically transferring the IEP.
 Prior to transferring the IEP, all progress monitoring data should be updated within the IEP.

-- Communicate any knowledge of the student’s/family's plans to transfer to the new district.
+• Communicate any knowledge of the learner’s/family's plans to transfer to the new district.

 Responsibilities of New District:

-- Consult with parent(s)/family at the point of enrollment to determine if the student has an IEP.
+• Consult with parent(s)/family at the point of enrollment to determine if the learner has an IEP.

-- Request the student’s records, including the request to transfer the IEP, from the previous district.
+• Request the learner’s records, including the request to transfer the IEP, from the previous district.

-- Provide FAPE to the student including services comparable to what is outlined in the current IEP.
+• Provide FAPE to the learner including services comparable to what is outlined in the current IEP.

-- Provide parent(s)/family with prior written notice documenting the services and supports which the IEP team determined appropriate to meet the student’s needs.
+• An IEP Team meeting in the new district is a best practice.
+If the IEP team amends the previous IEP or develops a new one, provide parent(s)/family with prior written notice documenting the services and supports which the IEP team determined appropriate to meet the learner’s needs.

-Note: In cases where a student is placed in a shelter or detention center (staffed by and administered through the local AEA), the AEA will have responsibilities for the tasks above.
-While the AEA will implement the IEPs for students in these shorter term placements, records will not be requested from the previous district.
+Note: In cases where a learner is placed in a shelter or detention center (staffed by and administered through the local AEA), the AEA will have responsibilities for the tasks above.
+While the AEA will implement the IEPs for learners in these shorter term placements, records will not be requested from the previous district.

-When a Student Moves in from Out of State to Iowa
+When a Learner Moves in from Out of State to Iowa

-The new district is responsible for providing a free, appropriate public education (FAPE) to the student including services comparable to those described in the student’s IEP, as well as determining eligibility per Iowa’s Evaluation and Eligibility Standards.
-The new district may implement an Iowa version of the current IEP as written, amend the existing IEP, or develop a new IEP.
+The new district is responsible for providing a free, appropriate public education (FAPE) to the learner including services comparable to those described in a learner’s active/current IEP, as well as determining eligibility per Iowa’s Evaluation and Eligibility Standards.
+If the learner is determined eligible, the new district will develop and finalize an Iowa IEP to address learner needs.

 Responsibilities of Iowa District:

-- Consult with parent(s)/family at the point of enrollment to determine if the student has an IEP.
+• Consult with parent(s)/family at the point of enrollment to determine if the learner has an IEP.

-- Request the student’s records from the out of state school district.
+• Request the learner’s records from the out of state school district.

-- Provide FAPE to the student, including services comparable to what is outlined in the most current out of state IEP.
+• Provide FAPE to the learner, including services comparable to what is outlined in the most current out of state IEP.

-- If available information is sufficient to determine that the student is an eligible individual under Iowa Standards and that there is sufficient information to appropriately implement the existing IEP or develop a new one, no reevaluation is required.
+• If available information is sufficient to determine that the learner is an eligible individual under Iowa Standards and that there is sufficient information to develop an Iowa IEP, no reevaluation is required.

-- If available information is insufficient to determine if the student continues to be an eligible individual under Iowa Standards or the information is insufficient to appropriately implement the existing IEP, or develop a new IEP, the reevaluation process must be initiated.
+• If available information is insufficient to determine if the learner continues to be an eligible individual under Iowa Standards or the information is insufficient to develop an Iowa IEP, the reevaluation process must be initiated.

-- Upon completion of the reevaluation, the Iowa IEP team must make an eligibility determination and, if the child is an eligible individual, develop a new IEP.
+• Upon completion of the reevaluation, the Iowa IEP team must make an eligibility determination and, if the learner is an eligible individual, develop a new Iowa IEP.

-- Provide parents with prior written notice documenting the eligibility decision and the services and supports which were determined appropriate to meet the student’s needs by the IEP team.
+• Provide parents with prior written notice documenting the eligibility decision and the services and supports which were determined appropriate to meet the learner’s needs by the IEP team

-When a Student Moves from Iowa to Out of State
+When a Learner Moves from Iowa to Out of State

 Responsibilities of Iowa District:

-- Upon request from the out of state district, send the student’s records, including the IEP.
+• Upon request from the out of state district, send the learner’s records, including the IEP.
 Prior to sending the IEP, update all progress monitoring data in the IEP.
+For preschool children, complete the final Early Childhood Outcomes descriptions and progress.

-NOTE: When a student with an IEP moves out of state, eligibility per Iowa Standards continues.
-Upon return to an Iowa school, the district, in collaboration with the AEA, must review available information from the out of state district.
-The IEP team will complete a reevaluation if necessary to develop an Iowa IEP.
+NOTE: When a learner with an IEP moves out of state, and then returns to an Iowa district at a later time, the district, in collaboration with the AEA, must review available information from the out of state district, to ensure continued eligibility, per Iowa’s Evaluation and Eligibility Standards.
+The IEP team will complete a reevaluation if necessary, and an Iowa IEP will be developed for an eligible learner.